-The long distance walking trail, the Great Glen Way, is a challenging long distance walk through some of the most dramatic scenery in Scotland.
-73 miles/117km in length route follows the entire length of the Great Glen from Fort William, in the south west, to Inverness in the north east (it can also be walked from Inverness to Fort William, of course!).
+The long distance walking trail, the Great Glen Way, is a challenging route through some of the most dramatic scenery in Scotland.
+73 miles/117 km in length, it follows the entire length of the Great Glen from Inverness in the north east to Fort William in the south west.
+(You can also walk from Fort William to Inverness in the other direction, of course!).

 Find accommodation, tours, attractions, events and restaurants to help you plan your trip